batusensoy/portfolio/projects/MathGame/README.md

-# WPF Math Game for Kids
+ï»¿# WPF Math Game for Kids

 ## Overview
 This is an interactive **math game** designed for young children, built using **WPF**.
 The game features:
 - A **themed interface** with images and sounds suitable for children.
 - Three windows:
-  1. **Main Menu Window** – User enters their information and selects a game type.
+  1. **Main Menu Window** â€“ User enters their information and selects a game type.
-  2. **Game Window** – Displays math questions, tracks time, and provides feedback.
+  2. **Game Window** â€“ Displays math questions, tracks time, and provides feedback.
-  3. **Final Score Window** – Shows game results and high scores.
+  3. **Final Score Window** â€“ Shows game results and high scores.
 - A **high score system** that keeps track of the top 10 scores.

 ---